atelanuj/DevOps_notes/README.md

 - kubectl cp `file.txt` `pod-name`:`/path/to/dir` # Copies a file from the local machine to a pod.
 - kubectl cp `pod-name`:`/path/to/file.log` `file.log` # Copies a file from a pod to the local machine.
 - `kubectl api-resources` | tail +2 | awk ' { print $1 }'`; do kubectl explain $kind; done | grep -e "KIND:" -e "VERSION:"
+- kubectl drain `node_name` # this will make the node unshedulable and make the pods spawn on other nodes
+- kubectl uncordon `node_name` # this will make the node schedulable
+- kubectl cordon `node_name` # this will make the node unschedulable
 ---

 # [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/):